This post may contain affiliate links, view our disclosure.

 The name of this drink comes from the fact that when you add espresso, it “muddies” or “dirties” the color of the latte.

 - Simplify the chai.
-Omit the cardamom pods, cloves, star anise, cinnamon stick, ginger, peppercorns, nutmeg, and black tea bags and instead use 2 chai tea bags (find chai tea bags on Amazon).
+Omit the cardamom pods, cloves, star anise, cinnamon stick, ginger, peppercorns, nutmeg, and black tea bags and instead use 2 chai tea bags.

 - Swap out the sweetener.
 Change the type and amount of sweetener in this recipe to suit your tastes.
 You can even use a keto sweetener to keep this low carb!